-The cloud; it is the most popular buzzword in the world of technology today.
-Data integrity within cloud storage is perhaps the greatest concern that most people have, both personally and professionally, with the cloud.
+And data integrity within cloud storage?
+It's perhaps the greatest concern most people have, both personally and professionally, when it comes to the cloud.

 What is the Cloud?